 Granted, a 7-hour bus ride is not necessarily a quick weekend trip, but I have done a few nighttime buses on a Friday to Boston and then a night bus back on Sunday.
 Monday morning is usually a bit difficult and tiring but the thing about Montreal is, it has many lovely cafes with amazing coffee to perk me right back up!

 If you are planning to move to Montreal from the US and you are not able to DIY there are moving companies that offer complete international relocation services.
-Once you make it to the city, it's time to settle in!

-Montreal is similar to many cities in that there are definitely sections.
-It is hard to see it geographically, but you'll definitely feel it in the vibe.
 Since Quebec province is mainly French-speaking, there are still a fair amount of English speakers.
-The more eastern in the island you get, the more French-speaking it is and the more western you go, the more English you'll hear.
-Yes, believe it or not, Montreal is an island.
+The more eastern on the island you get, the more French-speaking it is and the more western you go, the more English you'll hear.

 The most popular or well-known neighborhoods that most people will somehow associate with are as follows.
 These are also the most popular neighborhoods for expats in Montreal to live in.

-1. Downtown
+1. Downtown Montreal

 Like most big cities, many jobs are located downtown.
 While it might not be the best area to live in, it is a convenient spot if you work is based here.
-As you imagined, downtown is full of big buildings and also two well-known English universities: McGill and Concordia.

-2. Old Port/Old Montreal
+2. Old Port of Montreal

-In Old Port and in Old Montreal, you will find beautiful buildings full of history, as the name "Old" suggests.
+In Old Port of Montreal (sometimes called Old Montreal), you will find beautiful buildings full of history, as the name "old" suggests.
 You can also get a view of the waterfront and the amusement park, La Ronde.
-There are also several museums that are very informative.
-I highly recommend you check out these museums when you're new in town.

 3. Le Plateau

-This fancy section of the city is situated just below the mountain, Mount-Royal, and it is known as the fancy section because the cost of living is quite high.
-It has also accepted many French immigrants and so many shops have tweaked their products and style of serving to fit more European tastes.
-It also has a ton of street art!
-If you want to live in a fancier area, Le Plateau might be the Montreal neighborhood for you.
+This fancy section of the city is situated just below the mountain, Mount-Royal, and is known as the fancy district because the cost of living is quite high.

 4. Notre-Dame-de-Grace